ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-external-links-gallery.md

   formats:
     - unspecified # List the formats this resource takes.
 Currently used format tags include: book, course, documentation, gallery, tutorial, and video (but you may submit an entirely new tag if these do not best suit the resource).
   domains:
-    - unspecified # List the domains associated with this package so users may sort by areas of interest (e.g. remote sensing).
+    - unspecified # List the domains associated with this resource so users may sort by areas of interest (e.g. remote sensing).
+  affiliation:
+    -  unspecified # List of the affiliated projects or organizations associated with this resource.
 ---

 ```